UnionVMS/UVMS-FLUXACTIVITY-PLUGIN/README!.txt

 HOW TO POST TO THE WEB SERVICE OF THE PLUGIN :

-You can use a tool like posman
+You can use a tool like postman

 1. URL : {{hostname}}:8080/unionvms/activity-service/FLUXFAReportMessageService/FLUXFAReportMessageReceiverBean?wsdl
 2. Example message :